 BIOL 4467.
 COMPARATIVE VERTEBRATE ANATOMY.
 Three credit hours.
-Two hours of lecture and one three-hour laboratory per week.
-Prerequisite: BIOL 3022 or BIOL 3425.
+Two hours of

 Comparative anatomy of typical vertebrates; interrelation of organ systems of various groups of vertebrates.

 BIOL 4505.
 HUMAN PHYSIOLOGY.
 Four credit hours.
 Three hours of lecture, and one three-hour laboratory per week.
 Prerequisites: (QUIM 3461 and QUIM 3462) and (BIOL 3052 or CIBI 3002 or CIBI 3032)